ryogrid/gord-overlay/README.md

   - Puted data is stored only one server now
 - Abnormal situation handling
   - Servers may crash when a node leavs DHT network or HTTP/2 connection...
-- Handling new server join and server leave
+- Handling new server join and server leave after data writing started
-  - When join, data delegation should be needed
+  - When join, data delegation is needed
-  - When leave, number of servers which have replica assinged to leaved node should be keeped
+  - When leave, number of servers which have replica entries (key/value) same with leaved node should be keeped
-    - Data delegation between a server same replica having and new assined node must occur
+    - Data replication to additinal server must occur